Quotients of Primes in an Algebraic Number Ring: Quotients of Primes in an Imaginary Quadratic Ring

+The presence of $h$ in this prime number formula signifies that we are looking at the principal ideal class.
+Moreover, the significance of $g$ follows from the fact that a generator of a principal ideal is unique up to multiplication by a unit in $\mathcal{O}$.
+It should also be noted that $g$ is always finite in an imaginary quadratic number ring.

-One further consequence of this proposition which we will use is that there are infinitely many Gaussian primes in an annular sector of the form where $x > 0$ is sufficiently large.
+A consequence of this proposition we will use is that if $0 < a < b$, then for all sufficiently large real $x$, an annular sector contains a prime element in $\mathcal{O}$.
 This follows from straightforward calculus:

-We now are in a position to state and prove the main theorem of this section.
+Now, we state the desired variant of a prime number theorem to deduce the desired density result for any imaginary quadratic number ring.